cehune/Canadian-Assistive-Rescue-Prototype-Robot/README.md

 Once the robot finds a person, it gently sweeps them in, rotates to face the x-axis, and returns to the x-axis.
 It then turns toward the center and returns to safely drop off the person.
 Afterward, it outputs the time of exposure, in an output file.

+If the robot does not find a person, it travels to the end of the boustrophdon then returns back, outputting that it could not find the patient.

+Although there are different files for each quadrant, each contains the same information.
+We had to seperate them to write 4 distinct output reports.
+Otherwise, each file is the same, and has the same decisions and algorithms to go to any quadrant, depending on what the input file instructs.